skepley/SeqDESolver/readme.md

 See REFS for further details and examples.

-The current code is incomplete.
-An initial working version will be available by 01-Oct-2018

 # Classes
 The basic usage revolves around several classes which efficiently perform and store important computations.
 Each class is briefly outlined below.